SM Spirituality Media

 Definition

-The strand of contemplative practice — common to many religious traditions and to several non-religious ones — that aims at direct, unmediated experience of ultimate reality, however that reality is named.
+The strand of contemplative practice, common to many religious traditions and to several non-religious ones, that aims at direct, unmediated experience of ultimate reality, however that reality is named.
 Where doctrine asks what to believe, mysticism asks what is actually here when belief and disbelief are both set aside.
-Its vocabularies differ — unio mystica in Christian Latin, fanāʾ in Sufi Arabic, advaita in Sanskrit, kenshō in Japanese — but the territory described is recognisably one.
+The vocabularies differ.
+Unio mystica in Christian Latin, fanāʾ in Sufi Arabic, advaita in Sanskrit, kenshō in Japanese.
+The territory described is recognisably one.

 written by editorial · revised continuously